-Do you need an outside facilitator, translator or sign language interpreter?
+Do you need an outside facilitator, a translator or a sign language interpreter?
 If your goal is to share information beyond what is included in the film, are there local experts on the topic who should be present?
-How large of an audience do you want?
+How large an audience do you want?
 (Large groups are appropriate for information exchanges.
 Small groups allow for more intensive dialogue.)